 A microphone by itself is not very useful.
-In order to properly use a microphone, it needs to be connected to an audio device that will properly process its signal for recording and/or reproduction.
+To properly use a microphone, it needs to be connected to an audio device that will properly process its signal for recording and/or reproduction.
 The connections of microphones happen via plug and jacks.

-What Is The Difference Between A Microphone Plug And Jack?
-A jack is the receptacle into which a plug is inserted.
-A mic jack is the female-type connector in a mic or mic cable.
-A mic plug is the male connector that is inserted into the jack.
+What is the difference between a microphone plug and jack?
+A jack is a receptacle into which a plug is inserted.
+A mic jack is a female-type connector in a mic or mic cable.
+A mic plug is a male connector that is inserted into the jack.
 The XLR output of a professional mic is a mic plug.
 A mic preamplifier input is considered a mic jack.

 Be sure to check out My New Microphone’s article How Do Microphones Work?
 (The Ultimate Illustrated Guide)!

 Related article: How Do Headphone Jacks And Plugs Work? (+ Wiring Diagrams).

 Let’s start by defining what the prefix microphone represents when speaking of microphone plugs and jacks.

 From a strict terminology standpoint, it could be argued that there is really only such thing as a microphone plug.
 Microphones output audio signals, and their connectors (whether XLR, TRS, or otherwise) are plug-style male connectors.

 We see this as the XLR output plug on professional microphones (as shown in the Shure SM57 pictured below).

 Shure is featured in the following My New Microphone articles: